mrlesmithjr/ansible-rpi-k8s-cluster/README.md

 > NOTE: You can also define a static route on your LAN network firewall (if supported)
 > for the subnet (`192.168.100.0/24` in my case) to the wireless IP address that
 > your first node obtains.
+Or you may add a [static route](#routing) on your Ansible
+> control machine.
 This will allow you to communicate with all of the
 > cluster nodes once they get an IP via DHCP from the first node.

 For Kubernetes networking we are using [Weave Net](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/).